 Chambers & Partners 2021.

 As a junior, Andrew is ranked in 2020 as a star Individual in Chambers and Partners in the fields of POCA work and Asset Forfeiture and also ranked in Financial Crime and Private Prosecutions - Financial Crime.
-He is ranked in the Legal 500 as a Tier 1 leading individual in the field of POCA and asset forfeiture.
+He is ranked in The Legal 500 as a Tier 1 leading individual in the field of POCA and asset forfeiture and is also ranked in the field of Fraud - Crime.
 He is also recognised in Who's Who Legal at the UK Bar in the field of asset recovery and civil fraud.

 "Has a very good eye for detail and particularly enjoys researching tricky legal issues.
 He always instils confidence in us and the courts that he knows his subject inside out."